-The actual amount will depend on the sold and the transaction price of each Class T and Class S share.
+The actual amount will depend on the number of Class T and Class S shares sold and the transaction price of each Class T and Class S share.

-Aggregate upfront selling commissions will equal approximately \$17.6 million if we sell the maximum amount in our primary offering, and aggregate dealer manager fees will equal approximately \$2.7 million if we sell the maximum amount in our primary offering, assuming payment of the full upfront selling commissions and dealer manager fees (with a split for Class T shares of 3.0% and 0.5%, respectively), that 55%, 5%, 15% and 25% of our offering proceeds are from the sale of each of Class T, Class S, Class D and Class I shares, respectively, and that the transaction prices of our Class T and Class S shares remain constant at \$25.00.
+Aggregate upfront selling commissions will equal approximately \$17.6 million if we sell the maximum amount in our primary offering, and aggregate dealer manager fees will equal approximately \$2.7 million if we sell the maximum amount in our primary offering, assuming payment of the full upfront selling commissions and dealer manager fees (with a split for Class T shares of 3.0% and 0.5%, respectively), that 55%, 5%, 15% and 25% of our offering proceeds are from the sale of each of Class T. Class S, Class D and Class I shares, respectively, and that the transaction prices of our Class T and Class S shares remain constant at \$23.74.

 Actual amounts depend upon the per share NAVs of our Class T, Class S and Class D shares, the number of Class T, Class S and Class D shares purchased and when such shares are purchased.
-For Class T shares, the distribution fees will equal approximately \$4.7 million per annum if we sell the maximum amount.
-For Class S shares, the distribution fees
+For Class T shares, the distribution fees will equal approximately \$4.5 million per annum if we sell the maximum amount.
+For Class S shares, the distribution fees will equal approximately \$0.4 million